 - You can talk to an identity theft specialist any time – any day of the year.

 ..is an enhanced protection plan that include bank account and credit monitoring.
-It is the plan you hear about on talk radio from Rush Limbaugh and Glenn Beck.
-Sean Hannity also recommends it on his nightly TV show.
+It is the identity theft protection plan you hear about on the conservative talk radio and cable news shows.
+Coverage for bank and investment accounts are also covered.

 DIY Online Security

-We live in an electronic age where most of our important personal information is stored on computers or servers all over the world.
-It’s important to always be aware that a thief can get our personal information.
-If yours falls into the wrong hands, it’s going to be out there forever and continuously resold and reused.
+We live in an electronic age where important personal information is stored on computers or servers all over the world.
+It’s important to always be aware that a thief can get any personal information.
+If it falls into the wrong hands, it’s going to be out there forever and continuously resold and reused.

-You can do many things yourself to make it harder to steal your identity.
+Anyone can do many things themselves to make it harder to steal their identity.
 Just simply being aware that it’s a real possibility is the first step.

 Because people reading this are using a computer and are connected to the internet, the first really important thing to have is up to date anti-virus software installed.
 But even that’s not enough.
-Because many of the ‘bugs’ your computer can catch are actually viruses, you also need an anti-spyware/malware program, too
+Because many of the ‘bugs’ a computer can catch are actually viruses.
+Using an anti-spyware/malware program is also a good idea.

 Another important thing to remember to do online is to check for secure sites when making a purchase.
-Many times you will see a small icon of a lock in the bottom of your browser window.
-In the address bar, you will also see that a secure site starts with ‘https’ instead of the normal ‘http’.
-That ‘s’ stands for secure and means that information is encrypted while being sent through the internet’s highways.
+Many times there will be a small icon of a lock in the bottom of the browser window.
+In the address bar, look see that a secure site starts with ‘https’ instead of the normal ‘http’.
+That ‘s’ stands for ‘secure’ and means that information is encrypted while being sent through the internet’s highways.

-Do you like to use public wi-fi spots?
+How about public wi-fi spots?
 Those are potentially very dangerous places to do more than just casual surfing.
-A hacker can be sitting nearby and snoop on your web-browsing sessions.
-This includes using your computer, tablet and smartphone.
-So if you’re planning on doing more than checking the latest sports scores on public hotspots are ok to do but for anything that is financially involved, be sure to use a personal VPN (virtual private network) to protect yourself.
+A hacker can be sitting nearby and snoop on any web-browsing sessions.
+This includes other computers, tablets and smartphones.
+Checking the latest sports scores on public hotspots are ok to do but for anything that is financially involved, be sure to use a personal VPN (virtual private network) for protection.

-Phishing is another way you can be tricked into revealing your personal information online.
-When you get an email from a hacker it can look like a very real one from your bank, PayPal, the IRS, or any other financial institution.
-Generally, the email says there’s some kind of urgent problem you need to fix right away.
+Phishing is another way a thief can trick people into revealing personal information online.
+An email from a hacker it can look like a very real one from a bank, PayPal, the IRS, or any other financial institution.
+Generally, the email says there’s some kind of urgent problem that needs fixing right away and please log in now.
 Some of these phishing emails look very real and some just look bad with poor English grammar.
 So always open a new browser window and type in the address – don’t click the links.

-Before you ever click on a link in ANY email, hover your mouse cursor over the link and look at the bottom of your browser window for the URL address that it shows.
-That’s there clicking on a link will really take you.
-If it’s from your bank and the address isn’t ‘mybank.com’, don’t click it!
-If you’re not sure if the email is for real, just open a new browser window, type in the address of where you want to go, then login.
-With the IRS, they will NEVER send you an email.
+Before ever clicking on a link in ANY email, hover the mouse cursor over the link and look at the bottom of the browser window for the URL address that it shows.
+That’s the actual destination where clicking on a link will really go.
+If it’s from a bank and the address isn’t ‘mybank.com’, don’t click it!
+If the email seems fishy, just open a new browser window, type in the address, then login.
+With the IRS, they will NEVER send anyone an email.

-Social networks can be another place where you can inadvertently give out too much of your information.
-How many times have you had security questions that asked you for your place of birth, your mother’s maiden name or model of first car?
+Social networks can be another place where people inadvertently give out too much of information.
+Favorite security questions include place of birth, mother’s maiden name or model of first car?
 Fake answers to those questions are ok – just remember what the answers are!

-Double check your privacy settings on sites like Facebook to make sure not just anyone can see all your information.
-If you just like to be completely open and sociable, then consider making up answers to those security questions like place of birth or mother’s maiden name.
-You don’t have to actually give the correct answer.
-Just use something you can remember like maybe your mom was Marilyn Monroe and I was born on Alpha Centauri….”
+Double check all privacy settings on sites like Facebook to make sure not just anyone can see all information.
+Some people just like to be completely open and sociable.
+They could consider making up answers to those security questions like place of birth or mother’s maiden name.
+Correct answers aren’t necessary.
+Something easy to is a good plan like “Hey Guys, my mother was Marilyn Monroe and I was born on Alpha Centauri….”

-There are many things you can do to protect your identity from falling into the wrong hands.
-Unfortunately, much of your personal life is ‘out there’ already and you’re just one data breach away from becoming the next identity theft victim.
-Having an inexpensive basic membership with LifeLock will make your life a lot easier if it happens.
-Use the promo code ‘TEN30′ to get the best current deal when you sign up.
+There are many things that can be done to protect an identity from falling into the wrong hands.
+Unfortunately, much of that personal life info is ‘out there’ already and consumers just one data breach away from becoming the next identity theft victim.
+Having an inexpensive basic membership with LifeLock will make life a lot easier if it happens.
+Use the promo code ‘Ten30’ to get the best current deal when you sign up.